clarkezone/rive-windows/README.md

 1. Build all sample projects
 2. Create WinRT skeleton component using CPPWinrt
 3. TODO think more about what makes sense

+- Simple hosting of Rive in UWP using swapchain and DX11 backend